Skip to content

 On one side are the three access indices — the subject of Chapter 10.
 They help decide where a problem enters the method.
 The first index is task codifiability: a spectrum from tasks with explicit rules or labelable outcomes (payroll) to tasks that rely on judgment (settling a contested divorce).
 The second is weight class: featherweight tools (a 5 Whys takes minutes) to industrial programmes (ISO 42001 [10] certification takes months).
 The third is starting points — a catalogue of eight common entries into an engagement, from a new build to an incident review to a compliance mandate.
 A problem triaged through all three indices arrives at G1 with its rough shape already named.

 On the other side sit the ten cross-cutting overlays — the subject of Chapter 11.
 Each overlay is a discipline that most teams re-invent badly and that runs across the whole method rather than living at one gate.
-The ten are: a data readiness gate; evals-as-code; rung-indexed total cost of ownership (the published agent-multiplier figure is roughly ten to twenty times a single LLM call); a three-stage rollout pattern (shadow, canary, progressive); an adaptation decision tree (prompt, then retrieval, then fine-tune, then agent, in that order, with stop rules); a privacy control ladder; the NIST and ISO governance spine; a retirement protocol; the interaction-design stack (HAX, PAIR, Shneiderman's two-dimensional human-centred AI frame); and data contracts.
-Each overlay has a home chapter or atlas entry.
+The ten are: a data readiness gate; evals-as-code; level-indexed total cost of ownership (the published agent-multiplier figure is roughly ten to twenty times a single LLM call); a three-stage rollout pattern (shadow, canary, progressive); an adaptation decision tree (prompt, then retrieval, then fine-tune, then agent, in that order, with stop rules); a privacy control ladder; the NIST [11] and ISO governance spine; a retirement protocol; the interaction-design stack (HAX [12], PAIR, Shneiderman's two-dimensional human-centred AI frame [13]); and data contracts.
+Each overlay has a home chapter or toolkit entry.

 A closing note on scope.
 The indices and overlays are the reason this is a 220-page book and not a 40-page pamphlet.
 They hold the method up under realistic conditions — regulated industries, messy data, governance regimes, long time horizons.
 They are for later use.
 The method runs without them.